 Credit risk stems from the possibility that counterparties or issuers of securities do not meet their obligations.
 Such risks are present in the case of bonds issued by all borrower categories.
 The SNB holds bonds issued by public and supranational borrowers, covered bonds and similar instruments as well as corporate bonds as part of its currency reserves.
 For issuers of bonds, the SNB requires a minimum rating of investment grade.
 Exposure to individual issuers is limited by means of concentration limits.
-Credit risk arising from non-tradable instruments with respect to banks was very low.
+In 2016, credit risk arising from non-tradable instruments with respect to banks was very low.
 Replacement values of derivatives were collateralised, in accordance with the ISDA (International Swaps and Derivatives Association) agreements with counterparties.
 Since May 2014, the SNB has been executing most of its interest rate swaps via a central counterparty.
 On the one hand, this facilitates netting of offsetting positions.
 On the other, efficiency gains are made in the daily management of collateral.

-Most of the bonds held were government bonds, which, in turn, mainly comprised highly liquid bonds issued by European countries and by the US.
-In all, over 85% of bonds were rated AA or higher.
+In 2016, most of the bonds held were government bonds, which, in turn, mainly comprised highly liquid bonds issued by European countries and by the US.
+In all, 86% of bonds were rated AA or higher.

 Liquidity risk of currency reserves